OS-Simulator-Mystery-Game/senior-design-wiki/docs/websites/websites-and-stylesheets.md

 ```<[PROPERTY_NAME]=[VALUE]>```

 You can include as many classes as you want, and properties that apply to different kinds of elements can be applied in the same class safely!

+Class files are saved with the extension `.sds`.